Center for Financial Studies

-Its president is Axel A. Weber, former president of Deutsche Bundesbank and former chairman of the board of UBS Group.
-Otmar Issing is Honorary president.
-Directors are Andreas Hackethal and Rainer Klump.
+Axel A. Weber, former President of and former Chairman of the Board of Directors of UBS Group AG, is the President and Chairman of the Board of Trustees.
+Otmar Issing is Honorary President.
+Andreas Hackethal and Rainer Klump are scientific directors.
 The managing director is Volker Brühl.
 The institute's sponsoring association is chaired by Jürgen Fitschen, former co-head of Deutsche Bank.

 Research

 The Center for Financial Studies research program consists of research areas that are each managed by the directors.
 Guest researchers and fellows visit the institute regularly and collaborate on research projects with the academic staff at the CFS.

 Dialogue

 The CFS aims to promote the dialogue between academia and the financial community by regularly organizing conferences, colloquia, academic forum discussions and specialist presentations on finance-related issues.
 It also participates in international research networks.

 CFS Index

 Since 2007, the Center for Financial Studies has carried out a quarterly survey amongst leading executives in the German financial community.
 The purpose is to aggregate their evaluations and expectations in order to reflect the current business sentiment.
 In addition, special surveys on topical issues are held.

 The CFS Index has emerged from a cooperation of academics, business and politics.